DataJuggler/TransparencyMaker/README.md

 Let me know what features you think are needed or any feedback you may have.

 # Draw Line In Color
 I thought I had code to draw a line in a specific color, but this has not been done yet apparently.
+It will be coming soon.

 If anyone wants this feature let me know.